raphaeljp/intricately/README.md

 The App will redirect you to the playbook screen, where you'll have your "hand" ranked from the strongest to the weakest card, a field informing your strongest card, and a list of possible "full houses" (if any).

+### Improvements
+Things I'd do if this was a production app or if a had more time:

+:ballot_box_with_check: Include more unit tests
+:ballot_box_with_check: Include e2e tests
+:ballot_box_with_check: Improve project responsiveness
+:ballot_box_with_check: Improve transitions
+:ballot_box_with_check: Add custom loaders for the cards on the second page

 ## Built With